-If you happened to tune in to Sounds of Stoke this Wednesday, you might have heard the me discussing the infectious disease Sepsis and talking to the father of 2 yr old Oscar Schonau who after contracting Sepsis died in November of last year.
+If you happened to tune in to Sounds of Stoke this Wednesday, you might have heard me discussing the infectious disease sepsis and talking to the father of 2 yr-old Oscar Shonau who, after contracting sepsis, died in November of last year.

-This Sunday will see the first Memorial day in tribute to Oscar and raising money for the Donna Louise trust.
-The event also aims to raise awareness of Sepsis in Children and all ages.
+This Sunday will see the first Memorial day in tribute to Oscar, raising money for the Donna Louise Trust.
+The event also aims to raise awareness of Sepsis in children and all ages.

 Speaking for the first time on radio since the loss of his son, Rob spoke of the lack of awareness around Sepsis and how more needs to be done to help people understand the infection and what to look for.

 Sepsis is “a life-threatening illness caused by your body’s response to an infection.

 Your immune system protects you from many illnesses and infections, but it’s also possible for it to go into overdrive in response to an infection. … Severe cases of sepsis can lead to septic shock, which is a medical emergency.”
 Healthline UK

 Only recently has this illness been given greater coverage, and with the symptoms resembling other, perhaps more minor, conditions it is not always clear or straight forward to diagnose.

 The symptoms can vary from case to case, and depending on age.
 However in children under five according, to NHS guidance , initial symptoms include:

 - looks mottled, bluish or pale

 - is very lethargic or difficult to wake